pingram3030/bashenv/README.md

 If I have made a completion script for a bin or a function, it goes here.

 ### lib
-All of the BashEnv libs
+All of the BashEnv libs and any private functions I may need to use.

 ### profile.d
-Things go in here that I want to run with every terminal
+Things go in here that I want to run with every new terminal, such as the setting of special ENV vars.

 ### var
-Everything ephemeral goes in here; don't store anything important here it's in `.git_ignore`
+Everything ephemeral goes in here; don't store anything important here, it's in `.git_ignore`